cm16161/EdgeKernel/Notes/SYSTEM_REQUIREMENTS.md

 # Do this for as many concurrent Solo5 Unikernels as you want

 ```

-Alternatively, you can execute (as root) the `network_configuration.sh` script to setup 10 devices.

 To execute the Unikernels on Solo5, they need to be executed like so: